alachins/raisd/README.md

 Generating μ-statistic plots
 ----------------------------

 The -P parameter can be used to generate a set of four plots in a single PDF file per set of SNPs in the input dataset.
 This option requires R (https://www.r-project.org/) to be installed and Rscript to be in the default $PATH.
+By default, -P activates the generation of a separate report per set of SNPs (-s option), the removal of the set separator symbol from each report (-t option), and the inclusion of additional information in each report (-R option).
+The following command shows the use of -P for the test run.

+    $ ./RAiSD -n test_run -I d1/msselection1.out -L 100000 -P

+This command will generate RAiSD_Plot files, with the with the run name (provided via "-n") followed by the SNP set index (or name in VCF format) as file extension.

+RAiSD_Plot.test_run.0

+An example of such file can be found here:

 Change log
 ----------